skellis46/finger-pointing-moon/case-for-support.md

 The practice will be documented from _within_ via photography, videography, written and spoken reflections, and from _without_ via the third collaborator's detailed observations and analysis.

-In _Finger Pointing Moon_ the artistic practice of AM will be both a research outcome (Outcome 1: Authentic Movement: speculative and experimental documentation practices) and also then applied as an "object of the research"[@borgdorff_conflict_2012 p.146] to underpin the other research methods, outputs and outcomes.
+In _Finger Pointing Moon_ the artistic practice will be both a research outcome (Outcome 1: Authentic Movement: speculative and experimental documentation practices) and also then applied as an "object of the research"[@borgdorff_conflict_2012 p.146] to underpin the other research methods, outputs and outcomes.

 #### Traditional scholarship

 The experimental practice-research fieldwork will be supplemented by traditional _desk-based_ scholarly methods: systematic review and meta-analysis of the literature and practices, critical analysis and scholarly writing.
 These methods will make it possible to extrapolate the field-based data (the focus of RQ1) to cross-disciplinary outputs and outcomes that explore the epistemic failures and possibilities of practice-research (RQ2 and 3).
-That is, the traditional scholarly methods are included to contextualise and broaden the value of the artistic fieldwork.
+That is, the traditional scholarly methods will contextualise and broaden the value of the artistic fieldwork.

 ### People and roles

 >What will be your role?
 If there are other people involved, what will their roles be and why are they the appropriate people to be involved?

 PI Ellis will oversee the research methods, supervise and participate in the practice fieldwork and be responsible for overall management of research outcomes and outputs.
 He will be supported by the RA who will undertake the desk-based fieldwork and analysis, and contribute to the scholarly writing.
 The practice fieldwork requires expert input from two people: Joanne 'Bob' Whalley and XX.
 Whalley is an experienced artist-scholar working at the forefront of experimental documentation and writing practices.
 She will work with Ellis in the practice fieldwork as an expert practitioner and novice AM practitioner -- an ideal insider-outsider perspective.
 She will also contribute to Outputs 1 and 2.
 XX has expertise in ... and their role will be third-person observation, documentation and analysis of the practice fieldwork.
-Their work will also contribute to Outputs 1 and 2.
+The experts will also contribute to Outputs 1 and 2.

 ### Copyright or intellectual property issues